symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 .. tip::

-   If you're familiar with the MVC philosophy, you can choose to skip this guide.
+   If you're familiar with the MVC philosophy, you can choose to skip this chapter.
 Still, Symfony2's approach to organized code and application flow is so fresh and simple that we hope everyone will continuing reading.

 The goal of any web application is simple: to process each HTTP request and